-These standards are intended for use in evaluating both inbound and outbound youth exchange programs whose in-country duration is generally eight weeks or less.
+These guidelines are intended for use when conducting both inbound and outbound youth exchange programs whose in-country duration is generally eight weeks or less.
 For programs of longer duration, please refer to CSIET Standards for Long -Term Programs.

 Agent: Individual or organization authorized to represent or act on behalf of the organization in administering one or more aspects of the program, for example, an overseas partner.